 Cults is a well-organized 3D printing database that contains a slew of free and premium designs.
 Each design is verified for its printability and organized into a collection, like gardening or gaming.
 While Cults isn’t as free “open” as Thingiverse, it’s a bit easier to find high-quality, relevant designs on the platform.

 Designs on Cults come in STL and OBJ file types.
-And while many designs on Cults are free, others will cost you $2 or $3.
+And while many designs on Cults are free, others will cost you a couple bucks.
 Of course, it’s not uncommon to run into jaw-dropping designs that sell at a premium.

 PinShape is a tight-knit printable community where you can buy, sell, and share STL and OBJ files.
 Like Cult, PinShape is neatly organized into design categories and hosts a mix of free and premium designs.
 But really, the site shines for its Design Marketplace, which is a collection of the best premium designs available on PinShape.